laraanastasia/Bookdy/README.md

 - **Intelligent Ranking:** Books you've rated with 5 stars carry more weight.
 Books you've abandoned (DNF) are seen as a warning.
 This makes the prediction even more accurate\!
 - **Complete Transparency:** See exactly which books from your past were used to make the prediction.

-### 🕸️ The Author Constellation (Knowledge Graph Analysis)

-Have you ever wondered if you and a certain author just "click"?
-This part of the app draws a beautiful star map of your relationship with an author.

-- **Choose an Author:** Pick someone from your reading list.
-- **Visual Magic:** See an interactive web that connects you, the author, and all of their books that you've read.
-Each node tells a story about your ratings and feelings.
-- **Clear Decision Support:** A text analysis tells you whether it's a good idea to add another book by this author to your wishlist.

 ## How to bring your own Reading Oracle to life

 Follow these steps to unleash your personal reading magic.
 It's a bit like a ritual with candlelight and tea\! ☕️